iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Would be 5 stars if the sound worked!!<br> :date: __2020-12-05 15:43:45__

 > Good programme but app keeps crashing<br> :date: __2020-12-04 13:48:44__

-> The concept is great thanks to Sarah millican I went from hating running with a passion to loving my 30 min run, all in 6 months (I went slowly).
-However when you get to week 7 the recording times out before you get to the halfway bell.
-Every time.
-I just used my watch but yeah not great - if not for that would rate a 5.<br> :date: __2020-12-02 10:47:09__